National Democratic Alliance (Armenia): Activities

 On 2 November 2023, five men where arrested for allegedly plotting a coup to reverse the Pashinyan government's decision to not intervene in the 2023 Azerbaijani offensive in Nagorno-Karabakh.
 In the subsequent investigation, a document was released that showed the plotters where in communication with the National Democratic Alliance, who refused to give a comment on their alleged support.

-Activities advancing Armenian interests abroad

-One of pivotal decisions made by NDA was to strengthen strategic cooperation of Armenia with West, especially with USA, as the only state having potential to help Armenia to survive.
-To carry effective policy serving Armenian interests with potential allies of Armenia, NDA started to cooperation with lobbying ﬁrms.
-In the US, cooperated with The Livingston Group and then switched to the Moran Global Strategies.
-In 2025 we started to lobby for Armenia in UK too and seeking for possibilities to extend to other countries.